chrome1000/MultiSwitch/README.md

   -press : True when switch is engaged.
 False when released.

   -tap : true when switch has been enged and released.
 There is a small delay while waiting for double-tap detection.
-If double-tap function isn't needed, setting its time to 0 will eliminate the delay.
+If double-tap function isn't needed, setting its wait time to 0 will eliminate the delay.

   -double-tap : Maximum wait time between taps is user definable.
 Default is 140 milliseconds.